Active-Learning Inspired $\textit{Ab Initio}$ Theory-Experiment Loop Approach for Management of Material Defects: Application to Superconducting Qubits

+To reinforce this conclusion, we estimated oxygen diffusion times across a 5-nm capping layer using Arrhenius diffusion models (see Supplemental Material \cite{SupplementalMaterial}).
+Traversal occurs on sub-second to minute timescales for representative barriers (0.5--0.8~eV), indicating that oxygen transport is generally rapid within experimental timeframes.
+However, Figure~\ref{fig:diff} shows that low-barrier materials can still suppress oxide formation, whereas the highest-barrier case ($\sim$1.5~eV) permits oxidation despite an estimated diffusion time $\sim 10^{12}$ times longer than for a 0.8~eV barrier.
+This implies that oxygen can access alternative pathways (\emph{e.g.}, grain boundaries) to traverse the barrier.
+Combined with the lack of correlation between diffusion barriers and observed oxide suppression, these findings indicate primarily thermodynamic rather than kinetic control of oxide formation.
+We therefore use only the interstitial and vacancy formation energies as descriptors in our model.

-Figure~\ref{fig:phase_no_exp} shows a phase diagram of oxygen vacancy energy versus metal interstitial energy for various candidate metals.
-Our initial processes in Equations \ref{MOtM}, \ref{MtNb}, and \ref{MtNbOx} represent the sequential microscopic steps necessary to form niobium oxide.
+\prsec{Descriptor map} Figure~\ref{fig:phase_no_exp} shows a descriptor map of oxygen vacancy energy versus metal interstitial energy for the initial set of candidate barrier metals.
+This materials set was selected to span established junction constituents and technologically relevant barrier chemistries, including noble metals resistant to oxidation (Au, Pt, Pd); Al, the widely used Al$_2$O$_3$ tunnel-barrier constituent in Nb-based junctions~\cite{10.1109/19.982937}; refractory and Nb-adjacent transition metals (Ta, Ti, Zr, W, Mo), selected for chemical similarity, lattice compatibility, and strong oxygen affinity; and TiW$_x$, a refractory diffusion-barrier alloy widely employed in thin-film metallization stacks~\cite{10.1063/5.0048304}. \ \\ Our initial processes in Equations \ref{MOtM}, \ref{MtNb}, and \ref{MtNbOx} represent the sequential microscopic steps necessary to form niobium oxide.
 For a metal to be a good diffusion barrier, we would like each of these processes to be thermodynamically unfavorable ($\Delta E > 0$).
 Each of these conditions corresponds to a linear inequality in our two-dimensional descriptor space, forming a half-plane boundary.
 In Figure~\ref{fig:phase_no_exp}, the shaded green regions indicate the zones where each individual process is suppressed.
 Where these regions overlap, the shading becomes darker, indicating that multiple (or all) oxygen transfer pathways are energetically blocked.
 Metals located in these darker regions are therefore expected to serve as more effective diffusion barriers.